csvpath/csvpath/docs/headers.md

 ## Header Naming

-Header names can be a challenge if file formats are not under our own control.
-The current name definition is:
+Header names can be a challenge, particularly when the file format are not under your own control.
+The current CsvPath header name definition is:

 ```regex
      ( /#([a-zA-Z-0-9\._])+/ | /#"([a-zA-Z-0-9 \._])+"/ )